kpatel7389/phase-0-tracks/version-control/git-definitions.md

 * What is a commit?
 What makes a good commit message?
 * Commit is a way to comment what changes have been made.
 A detailed message of what changes or additions have made to the file so that anyone can understand what is in the file.
 * What is a merge conflict?
 * If you change the same part of the same file differently in the two branches you're merging together, it won't be able to merge them cleanly.
+The process will pause until the problem is fixed.